bbugyi200/greatday/README.md

 Keep in mind the following notes while reviewing this diagram:

+* The type variable `Self` is implicit and is always bound by the current class.
 * The type variable `T` is bound by the `AbstractTodo` protocol.

 ![diagram](./docs/design/design-2.svg)